Processing

 US.21

 “Micro entity” status can be established under either the “gross income” or “institution of higher education” basis.
 Under either basis, an application must also satisfy the requirements for “small entity” status.
 Unlike “small entity” status, “micro entity” status cannot be established by a simple statement alleging entitlement to “micro entity” status, by checking the box provided on the application data sheet or the Form PTO-1390 for entering the national phase, or by payment of the exact basic national fee.
 Rather, a certification of entitlement to “micro entity” status must be submitted.
 The USPTO provides Forms PTO/SB/15A and PTO/SB/15B for use in certifying “micro entity” status.
-These forms are available on the USPTO Web site at: http://www.uspto.gov/patents/apply/forms;
+These forms are available on the USPTO Web site at: https://www.uspto.gov/patents/apply/forms; copies of the certification forms are also in Annex US.VI and US.VII.
+The certification of “micro entity” status must be executed by a party authorized under 37 CFR 1.33(b).
+It should be noted that a registered practitioner is required to sign the certification for any applicant that is a corporation or organization; an officer of an assignee corporate applicant, for example, is not authorized to sign the certificate of “micro entity” status.

 US.22 FEES (MANNER OF PAYMENT)